EyalPorat/Madgwick-MARG/README.md

 # Madgwick-MARG
 An implementation of the Madgwick Quaternion Update filter, using a MARG (Magnetic, Angular Rate, and Gravity) sensor array.

-For the filter to converge after startup, a higher beta filter gain is necesary (tested with beta = 2.5 for 10 seconds).
+For the filter to converge after startup, a higher beta filter gain is necesary (tested with `beta = 2.5` for 10 seconds, then reduced to `beta = 0.1`).

-The filter gain zeta describes the amount of gyroscope bias drift compensation (tested with zeta = 0.0015 as the gyroscope is well calibrated).
+The filter gain zeta describes the amount of gyroscope bias drift compensation (tested with `zeta = 0.0015` as the gyroscope is well calibrated).

 **Examples:**